Kroger • Friends of the Earth

 Explanation of points

-Kroger’s pollinator health policy is publicly available on the company’s website.
-The policy encourages suppliers to transition away from neonicotinoid pesticides and states that Kroger will continue to increase the number and variety of organic products it offers.
+Kroger’s pollinator health policy and Goal to Protect Nature and Biodiversity are publicly available on the company’s website.
+The policies encourages suppliers to transition away from neonicotinoid pesticides, state that Kroger will continue to increase the number and variety of organic products it offers, and require all fresh produce growers to get certified for Integrated Pest Management practices.

 Kroger does not appear to include reduction of pesticides of concern to pollinators and human health or expansion of organic offerings in company Key Performance Indicators or other formal sustainability criteria.
 Kroger does not have educational content online about pesticides or organic farming, such as a full definition of the USDA certified organic label (prohibition of synthetic pesticides and fertilizers, GMOs, antibiotics, and growth hormones, and promotion of farming methods that protect soil, water and biodiversity) or content on the value to pollinator and human health of decreasing use of toxic pesticides and expanding organic offerings.